How to Get the Compensation You Deserve After Being Injured by an Unlicensed Truck Driver in Georgia

 What if the Drivers License is Expired?

-Truck drivers are required to renew their CDL on a regular basis, typically every four years.
-Driving with an expired CDL may indicate that the driver failed to comply with the state’s regulations and safety standards, and was not properly qualified or trained to operate a commercial motor vehicle.
-In some cases, an injured party may argue that the driver’s failure to renew their CDL was a breach of their duty to operate the commercial motor vehicle safely.
+Truck drivers are required to renew their CDL every four years.
+If a driver does not renew their CDL, it means they didn’t comply with the state’s regulations and wasn’t properly qualified or trained to operate a commercial motor vehicle.
+In this case, it can be argued that the driver’s failure to renew their CDL was a breach of their duty to operate the commercial motor vehicle safely.

-Does the Lack of Licensing Matter if the Car Driver Caused the Truck Wreck?
+Does a Lack of CDL Licensing Matter if the Car Driver is at Fault?

-If you are a car accident victim and you suspect that the truck driver involved did not have the proper license, there are several steps you can take to check their licensing status.
-First, you can request a copy of the police report for the accident.
-The police report should contain information about the driver’s license, including the type of license they hold and its expiration date.
-If you do not have a copy of the police report, you can request one from the local police department that responded to the accident.
+If you’ve been in an accident and suspect the truck driver involved did not have the proper license, there are ways to check their licensing status.
+First, you can request a copy of the police report for the accident, which should note if the truck driver was licensed.
+You can request a copy of the report from the police department that responded to the accident.

-You can also check the Federal Motor Carrier Safety Administration (FMCSA) website to verify the truck driver’s licensing status.
+You can also check the Federal Motor Carrier Safety Administration (FMCSA) website.
 The FMCSA maintains a database of all commercial drivers in the US and their licensing information.
-You can search for the driver by their name or their Commercial Driver’s License (CDL) number to confirm that they have a valid CDL and that it is current.
-If the driver does not have a valid CDL or their license has expired, this information will be noted in the database.
+You can search by the driver’s name or their CDL number to confirm that it’s current and valid.

-Can You Get More Compensation for a Truck Accident Caused by an Unlicensed Driver?
+Can I Receive More Compensation for an Accident Caused by an Unlicensed Driver?

 Potentially.
 If you are injured in a truck accident caused by an unlicensed driver, you may be entitled to more compensation than you would be if the driver had been licensed.
 This is because the unlicensed driver may have been negligently or intentionally operating the truck illegally, and, if so, this may have contributed to the accident.